lorikrell/gamerchic/docs/stealth.md

 :::

-## Building a Horror Event
+## Building a Stealth/Spy Event

 To build an entire horror campaign starts with smaller ideas, key villains, and arcing plots.
 Before coming up with a campaign, let's start with an initial event to start.
 For these steps, we will create two types of horror events: psychological horror and  splatterfest gore horror.

-See [How to Run Events & Campaigns](best-practice.md) for information and the following tips for horror:
+See [How to Run Events & Campaigns](best-practice.md) for information and the following tips:

 * Give your event and horror a theme.
 This can help you form ideas and give your players expectations.
 For example: ravaged by a curse, haunted mansion, rise of the dead, ritual gone bad, becoming a lich, death knights breaking from service, the fallen rightous, monster attacks, stolen artifact of a major power, murderous designs.
 * If the evil can be ended, have multiple methods for players to learn what is needed, materials/weapons/prayers to end the threat, NPCs to aid in resolving issues, and other ideas for conflict.
 If you tie everything to one or two places and items, they may not catch on and miss opportunities.